helloleo-ai/html-email-signature-generator/README.md

    ./install_and_run.sh
    ```
 4. Open your web browser and go to `http://localhost:5000`
-5. Fill in the form and generate your email signature
+5. Choose a template and customize your email signature
 6. Download the generated HTML file and add it to your email client ✉️

 ## Requirements 📋